Ecruz950/Dev-Training-for-AI-Website/newsite/README.md

 - **Progress Tracking**: Track module completion and quiz performance
 - **Responsive Design**: Mobile-friendly interface

+## Current Modules

+1. **Introduction to LLMs and Responsible Use**
+   - Description: Learn about the common misconceptions of artificial intelligence, large language models, and generative models as well as some pointers on how to utilize such software for whatever task you need.
+   - Video: module1Video.mp4
+   - Quiz: 1_quiz.json

+2. **Developer Tips for using AI**
+   - Description: Learn about the common pitfalls and best practices when working with large language models
+   - Video: module2Video.mp4
+   - Quiz: 2_quiz.json

 ## Prerequisites

 - Python 3.8+
 - Flask and extensions
 - SQLite (default) or MySQL/PostgreSQL
+- Nginx (for production)
+- Systemd (for production)

 ## Installation